nilmtk/nilm_metadata/docs/source/manual.rst

 the classes on the right are common to all datasets and are stored within the NILM Metadata project.
-Some ``ApplianceTypes`` contain ``Appliances``, hence the box representing the ``Appliance`` class slightly protrudes into the ‘common metadata’ area on the right.
+Some ``ApplianceTypes`` contain ``Appliances``, hence the box representing the ``Appliance`` class slightly protrudes into the 'common metadata' area on the right.

 Below we will use examples to illustrate how to build a metadata schema for a dataset.